 Mortgage Guidelines 101 On Qualified Income: Income Qualification.

-- Income qualification is the most important factor when it comes to pre-qualifying and pre-approving a FHA borrower
+- Income qualification is the most important factor when it comes to pre-qualifying and pre-approving an FHA borrower

-- This holds true as long as borrower has had two year history and the likelihood to continue for the next three years is very likely
+- This holds true as long as the borrower has had a two-year history and the likelihood to continue for the next three years is very likely

-- If you have less than two year employment history on one of the full time jobs, then only one full time job can be used as qualified income
+- If you have less than a two-year employment history on one of the full-time jobs, then only one full-time job can be used as qualified income

-- If you are self employed and/or 1099 wage earner borrower, then two year tax returns is required and two year of self employment history
+- If you are self-employed and/or 1099 wage earner borrower, then two-year tax returns are required and two-year of self-employment history

-- then you can qualify for a FHA Loan right away with a verification of employment
+- then you can qualify for an FHA Loan right away with verification of employment

 - and an employment offer letter

-- but cannot close on your FHA Loan until 30 days of paycheck stubs has been provided
+- but cannot close on your FHA Loan until 30 days of paycheck stubs have been provided